sebastian-software/effective-rison/README.md

 ```

 This runs typecheck/tests, builds, bumps the version, publishes to npm (public), tags the release,
-and publishes a GitHub Release with generated changelog notes.
+and publishes a GitHub Release.

 ## Acknowledgments